harness/developer-hub/docs/chaos-engineering/integrations/use-chaos-with-srm.md

 ---
-title: Walkthrough- Use HCE with Service Reliability Management (SRM)
+title: Use HCE with Service Reliability Management (SRM)
-sidebar_label: Use CE with Service Reliability Management
+sidebar_label: Use HCE with Service Reliability Management
 sidebar_position: 35
 description: Integrating HCE with SRM
 redirect_from: